 Connected devices and the data they generate continue to grow exponentially, with forecasts calling for more than 41.6 billion connected IoT devices by 2025.1 But a world of amped-up connectivity comes with an increased risk of cyberattacks.

-Today's customers need cybersecurity addressed in order to minimize the threat of operational downtime, data loss, impacts on lifecycle costs and brand reputation.
-And because cybersecurity incidents can cripple an organization in minutes, customers need suppliers to provide evidence that the products they sell comply with industry cybersecurity standards.
+Today's customers need cybersecurity addressed in order to minimise the threat of operational downtime, data loss, impacts on life-cycle costs and brand reputation.
+And because cybersecurity incidents can cripple an organisation in minutes, customers need suppliers to provide evidence that the products they sell comply with industry cybersecurity standards.
 That's why we are dedicated to establishing cyber-secure processes and innovating technologies that make trusted connections work.

 A connected world needs trusted environments.
-We are commited to advancing these new technologies and innovations, while building trust and ensuring the highest level of defense against emerging cybersecurity threats.
+We are committed to advancing these new technologies and innovations, while building trust and ensuring the highest level of defence against emerging cybersecurity threats.

 In a hyper-connected world, trusted environments are a must.
-Eaton's commitment to defending those environments comes to life at our Product Cybersecurity Center of Excellence, where our experts discover new ways to help protect products and systems against cyberattack, provide internal training and help customers deploy and maintain secure solutions.
+Eaton's commitment to defending those environments comes to life at our Product Cybersecurity Centre of Excellence, where our experts develop new ways to help protect products and systems against cyberattack, provide internal training and help customers deploy and maintain secure solutions.

 Additionally, our cybersecurity best practices extend beyond our own labs to help keep our customers informed about potential vulnerabilities and provide industry insights well as tools and other educational content.

 For years, Eaton has maintained strict procedures at every stage of the product development process.
 This discipline has paved the way for collaboration with renowned standards leader, UL (Underwriters Laboratories), to establish measurable cybersecurity criteria for network-connected power management products and systems.